Ending your tenancy

 You’II need to let your landlord know in advance if you want to end your tenancy - this is called giving notice.

 You have to give notice in the correct way - if you don’t, you might have to pay rent even after you’ve moved out.
+You might also have to pay other bills - for example, council tax.

 If you can't give the right amount of notice you might be able to agree with your landlord to end your tenancy early.
 This is called 'surrendering your tenancy'.

-Don’t end your tenancy because your landlord isn’t doing what they should, for example if they’re not doing repairs.
+Don’t end your tenancy because your landlord isn’t doing what they should - for example, if they’re not doing repairs.

 You have the right to rent a safe home and to be treated fairly.
 The law is there to protect your rights - you can take action to get your landlord to do what they should.